 Sure, you’ve heard highly of both areas and want to visit them.
 If you haven’t been to any of them, which should you visit first?

-Fortunately, I have visited these islands in the Philippines – Coron, El Nido and Boracay, and so I share a comparison of both Palawan and Boracay and what you can expect from both.
+Fortunately, I have visited these islands in the Philippines – Coron and El Nido in Palawan, as well as Boracay, and so I share a comparison of both Palawan and Boracay and what you can expect from both.

 About Palawan, Philippines